ACG Health & Center for Integrative Medicine

 Administrative, Clerical, and Technical Support

 The psychology team is supported by the department administrative assistant.
 Department administrator will assist with the scheduling of groups and some psych testing services.
 The intern will be responsible for electing and maintaining all patient appointments with the use of the electronic record and outlook.
-Pre-doctoral interns will be provided a viable workspace and trained on the use of caron technology to include the medical record, phone, and dictation system as well as other tools and systems required for the position.
+Pre-doctoral interns will be provided a viable workspace and trained on the use of Caron technology to include the medical record, phone, and dictation system as well as other tools and systems required for the position.
 Psychology interns are responsible for maintaining appropriate documentation in the electronic record of all patients.
-Caron has a fully functioning IT department that can be utilized to provide as needed support for technology during regular business hours and after hours in an emergency.
+Caron has a full functioning IT department that can be utilized to provide as needed support for technology during regular business hours and after hours in an emergency.
 The facilities department manages office space and equipment outside the electronic resources in all office space.
 The intern will be provided with access and information governing facilities and office equipment.
 Caron utilizes a switchboard system for outside and internal communication systems.
 The operators assist with on-campus emergencies and general communications across campus.
-The intern will be oriented to all caron’s systems utilized to provide support to the required duties and the provision of services.
+The intern will be oriented to all Caron’s systems utilized to provide support to the required duties and the provision of services.

 Site Interviews